joshuar/go-hass-agent/README.md

 ### 🤝 Compatibility

-Currently, only Linux is supported.
+**Currently, only Linux is supported**.
 Though the code is designed to be extensible to other operating systems.
 See development information in the [docs](docs/README.md) for details on how to extend for other operating systems.